Goodbye Emmanuelle

-Goodbye Emmanuelle (aka Emmanuelle 3) is a 1977 French softcore erotica movie directed by François Leterrier, and starring Sylvia Kristel.
+Goodbye Emmanuelle is a 1977 French softcore erotica movie directed by François Leterrier, and starring Sylvia Kristel.
+It is a sequel to 1975's Emmanuelle 2, and the third installment in the film series of the same name.

 The music score is by Serge Gainsbourg.
 In this sequel, Emmanuelle and Jean move to the Seychelles, where she leaves him.
+Until the release of Emmanuelle 7 in 1992, it was the last film in the series to be filmed in French, with the following entries being filmed in English.
+It was followed by a sequel, Emmanuelle 4, released in 1984.

 Premise

 Emmanuelle (Sylvia Kristel) and her architect husband Jean continue their amoral lifestyle in the Seychelles.
 But when a casual dalliance between her and Gregory, a film director, starts to turn serious her husband shows very traditional signs of jealousy.